Table of Contents ×

 - Picking topics and examples to use

-In order to decide the right training objective, first you need to understand who are going to be your audience.
+In order to decide the right training objective, first you need to understand who is going to be your audience.

 Once you know your audience, you will be able to develop a detailed understanding of what they need to be trained for.
 If your audience is a particular group of your employees, take the time to research which skills need to be developed in order to improve their productivity.